physcodestyle/official-website/src/content/news/2018-12-17-nikita-buylov-prizer-konkursa-inzhener-goda.en.md

 type: 'news'
 aim: 'all'
-title: 'Nikita Builov took II place in the regional annual competition Engineer of the year-2018' 'description: 'Nikita Builov took II place in the regional annual competition Engineer of the year-2018' 'images:
+title: 'Nikita Builov took II place in the regional annual competition Engineer of the year-2018'
+description: 'Nikita Builov took II place in the regional annual competition Engineer of the year-2018'
+images:
   - src: '/images/nikita-buylov-prizer-konkursa-engineer-goda.jpg'
     alt: 'Nikita Builov-graduate student of the physics Department of VSU'
     type: 'image'